Both Mistika playback and render try to use the GPU and CPUs at the same time to aggregate the performance of both components, by doing this:

 At hardware purchase time, select the CPUs with the highest value of this formula:

-Number of CPUS x Number of CPU cores x clock speed (Turbo all cores)
+Number of CPUS x Number of CPU cores x All core clock speed

-It also depends on other factors like generation, AMD or Intel, etc. But those are secondary aspects and this formula has demonstrated to be a good reference over the last 8 years, even when comparing different generations.
+It also depends on other factors like generation, AMD or Intel, etc. But those are secondary aspects and the above formula has demonstrated to be a good reference for Mistika applications over the last 8 years, even when comparing different generations.
 The facts is that CPU brands use a lot of fancy names for additional features, but in general they are secondary aspects when not irrelevant.

-However, in general we don't recommend to have more than 24 to 32 cores or so, as for most image formats the number of cores does not increase performance linearly.
+However, in general we don't recommend to have more than 24 to 32 cores or so (that is, 64 Threads on hyperthreading), as for most image formats the number of cores does not increase performance linearly.
 In case of doubt get the CPUs with the fastest clock speeds, better than having some extra cores.

 Regarding the GPU that is normally the most important component (more than the CPUS), so choose the fastest one available.
 However this article is mainly about optimizations for CPU related settings (mainly because there is not too much that you can do to improve the other components apart from upgrading the hardware itself), so the rest of the article is dedicated to CPU settings.